pascallaliberte/sharpen.page/purchase-interview.md

 For one hour of your time, I'd like to call you to hear the story of a recent purchase you made.

-1. It can't be a gift you made;
+1. It can't be a gift you made
-2. It was purchases recently (in the last 3 months);
+2. It was purchased recently (in the last 3 months)
-3. It has to be a sizeable amount you paid (dozens and dozens of dollars);
+3. It has to be a sizeable amount you paid (dozens and dozens of dollars)
 4. And most importantly, the decision created some **back-and-forth in your mind**, making you deliberate the purchase.

 ## The Fine Print:

-For your help, and if I select your purchase story, I'll offer a gift certificate for Amazon for USD $70.
-I'll be recording the interview for my own records (not for the public), but I reverse the right to use your story as an example in an article (with your name and sensitive bits removed).
+For your help I'll offer a gift certificate from Amazon for USD $70.
+I'll be recording the interview for my own records (not for the public)and I may use your story as an example in an article (with your name and sensitive bits removed).

 ## Start here: